 Put the raw corned beef into a pot somewhat larger than the height of the combined pieces of meat and cover it with cold water.

-Refrigerate it for at least 8 hours, changing the water once, after 4 hours.
-That removes excess salt absorbed by the meat during brining.
+Refrigerate it for 8 hours, changing the water once, after 4 hours.
+That removes excess surface area salt absorbed by the meat during brining.

 Thinking ahead: Buy rye bread (seeded or not), deli style brown mustard, sliced Swiss cheese, Kosher pickles and potato chips.
 Also good beer, and chill it.